runrig-coop/hedgerows/index.md

 seem that enclosure enjoyed any wider awareness during that period, at least not commensurate with the commons.
 Speaking for myself, I remained oblivious to the term until I learned it from Linebaugh in 2015.
-That was a decade after Lessig cofounded Creative Commons and Benkler had popularized the notion of "commons-based peer production."
+That was a decade after Lessig co-founded Creative Commons and Benkler had popularized the notion of "commons-based peer production."
 For his part, Benkler put both the commons and enclosure front and center in his earliest essays on the topic, such as "The Commons As A Neglected Factor of Information Policy" and "Free as the Air to Common Use: First Amendment Constraints on Enclosure of the Public Domain," from 1998 and 1999, respectively.
 I haven't found anything more than passing references to enclosure in Lessig's works.
-Regardless, it didn't seem to make as many inroads with technologists the way the commons had.
+Regardless, it didn't seem to make as many inroads with technologists the way the commons had.[^less-benk]

+[^less-benk]: See the Benkler's ["Publications"](https://benkler.org/Pub.html)
+    and Lessig's ["Published Writing"](https://benkler.org/Pub.html) for full
+    bibliographies and links to their open access articles and books.

 There were other figures, however, who I don't personally recall from the Free Culture Movement's highpoint of popularity, and who didn't receive as much